 Monday 20 April 2020, 9:00am to Tuesday 21 April 2020, 5:30pm

-The purpose of this course is to provide an update treatment of the core topics inthe modeling of high-frequency data.
+The purpose of this online course is to provide an update treatment of the core topics in the modeling of high-frequency data.

 Advances in computing and data technology make it possible to observe markets at very fine intervals of time.
 Using high-frequency data permits the calculation of realized measures which are superior to volatility measures generated from GARCH and stochastic volatility models.
 However, the processing and financial modeling of high-frequency data remains a challenge to both researchers and practitioners.
 This course aims to provide guidance on the techniques involved in processing, filtering and modeling such data.
 Using data from TAQ and TICK- DATA databases, the attendees will have an intensive introduction to both the theoretical and empirical aspects of high-frequency data.